 Kat grew up in Auburn, ME and graduated from Colgate University in 2019 with a degree in Biology.
 She previously worked at Hurricane Island Center for Science and Leadership.
 She currently lives in Brunswick with her cat Prosciutto and cares for her numerous plants.

 Drew is a local, growing up in Brunswick, and has been working in the Outdoor Education field for the past five years.
 He loves to share his passion of all things nature related!
 Drew’s favorite animals on the farm are the baby calves!
 When not teaching, Drew loves to hike, kayak, and travel to new locations.
 He is very excited to share Wolfe’s Neck Center with everyone!

-Joe has learned so much from his time spent outdoors, and he cant wait to help new folks do the same!
-When he’s not at the farm, Joe can be found reading, making music, and starting a new woodcraft project!
+Joe grew up in western MA and moved to Maine after graduating from Skidmore College.
+Joe has learned so much from spending time outdoors and he can’t wait to help others do the same!
+When he’s not at the farm, Joe can be found reading, making music, or starting a new woodcraft project.

-Claire grew up in Portland and graduated from Smith college in 2019 with a degree is sociology.
+Claire grew up in Portland and graduated from Smith College in 2019 with a degree in Sociology.
 After graduating, Claire moved back to Maine where they’ve spent time working in outdoor education, non-profits, and summer camp.
 They love exploring the outdoors, playing ultimate frisbee, and eating dessert.

 Growing up, my summers were spent on the coast of Maine at camp, where my passion for the outdoors and experiential learning blossomed.
 Leadership development was an essential part of life at camp and inspired me to attend Sterling College where I earned my degree in Outdoor Education & Leadership in spring of 2012.